paolinodavide/direct-inversion/README.md

 # 🥊 Force IBI Project

-This project implements Iterative Boltzmann Inversion (IBI) and related coarse-grained force field optimization techniques.
-The code has been updated to use Julia as the main computation engine for better performance, while maintaining Python for pre/post-processing.
+This project implements Iterative Boltzmann Inversion (IBI) by exploiting the force formula proposed by Borgis et al. The code has been updated to use Julia as the main computation engine for better performance, while maintaining Python for pre/post-processing.

 > ⚠️ **Note:** This repository is for personal use.
 Dependencies and environment setup are assumed to be manually managed.
 ---